KranNaut/EasyCon/README.md

 ![](https://github.com/KranNaut/EasyCon/blob/master/screenshots/action.png)

-2. Click on the new workflow button.
+3. Click on the new workflow button.
 This will create a new yaml file under .github/workflows

-3. Copy the contents of [docker.yaml](https://github.com/KranNaut/EasyCon/blob/master/docker.yaml) file 5.Edit the name from project:version to the name of your project
+4. Copy the contents of [docker.yaml](https://github.com/KranNaut/EasyCon/blob/master/docker.yaml) file

+5. Edit the name from project:version to the name of your project

 6. Create Two new secrets, DOCKER_USER and DOCKER_PASSWORD with the username and password of your docker hub account.